-This degree meets the requirements for the SDA Professional Credential.
+This degree meets the requirements for the SDA Professional Credential and may be combined with the California Induction Program if desired.
 The program is designed for part-time enrollment during the summers and is completed over a period of several years.